japila-books/spark-sql-internals/docs/declarative-pipelines/index.md

 A Declarative Pipelines project is configured using a [pipeline specification file](#pipeline-specification-file) and executed with [spark-pipelines](#spark-pipelines) shell script.

-In the pipeline specification file, Declarative Pipelines developers include definitions of tables, views and flows (transformations) in Python and SQL.
+In the pipeline specification file, Declarative Pipelines developers include libraries with tables, views and flows (transformations) definitions in Python and SQL.
 A SDP project can use both languages simultaneously.

 Streaming flows are backed by streaming sources, and batch flows are backed by batch sources.